 The TIP is fiscally constrained, updated every four years; and adopted by the MPO and the Governor.
 The transit portion of the STIP and TIP is developed cooperatively with the state and local transit operators; but updated through a slightly different process.
-The TIP also matches project programming funds as found within the fiscally constrained 2035 LRTP.
-The FY 2012-2018 TIP has been amended during FY 2012-2013 for three transit projects, six CMAQ projects, and over 14 bicycle, rail, highway, and LRTP projects.
+The TIP also matches project programming funds as found within the fiscally constrained 2035 LRTP as well as the recently adopted Comprehensive 2040 Metropolitan Transportation Plan.
+The FY 2012-2018 TIP has been amended during FY 2012-2013 for three transit projects, six CMAQ projects, and over 15 bicycle, rail, highway, and MTP projects.

 - 7. Does the area have a valid CMP?
 (TMA only) 23 CFR 450.320 - a.
-Is it consistent with the LRTP - b.
+Is it consistent with the MTP - b.
 Was it used for the development of the TIP - c.
 Is it monitored and reevaluated to meet the needs of the area

 The Capital Area MPO Congestion Management Process (CMP) document was adopted by the Capital Area MPO Transportation Advisory Committee on June 16, 2010.
-The Capital Area MPO Congestion Management Process is an integral component of the Capital Area MPO 2035 LRTP that was adopted in May 20, 2009.
+The Capital Area MPO Congestion Management Process is an integral component of the Capital Area MPO 2040 MTP that was adopted in May 8, 2013.
 The CMP was under development at the time the FY 2011-2017 TIP.
 The CMP is more of an ongoing process than a document and is therefore not conducted according to a set schedule.
-The recommendations from the CMP process are incorporated in the LRTP, TIP and UPWP as appropriate.
+The recommendations from the CMP process are incorporated in the MTP, TIP and UPWP as appropriate.
 Congestion management is part of the overall regional planning process.
 The CMP is a key element of the Capital Area MPO's MTP.
 Its recommended studies and implementation efforts need to be included in the MPO's UPWP.
 A Wake County Transit Plan subcommittee composed of representatives from Wake County, municipalities, local transit systems, the Regional Transportation Alliance, and Capital Area MPO staff works in concert with the CMP committee to address CMP strategies through transit planning.